Circular Reasoning Fallacy – Definition & Examples

 Circularity: The belief of being the best political party with the best policies is not backed up by sufficient evidence or proof.

-Psychology behind the circular reasoning autumnacy
+Psychology behind the circular reasoning fallacy

-People commit the circular reasoning autumnacy due to their conviction of their assumptions and assuming them as given.
+People commit the circular reasoning fallacy due to their conviction of their assumptions and assuming them as given.
 Occasionally, circular reasoning is employed purposefully to conceal the speakers’ lack of comprehension or evidence.
-The psychology behind circular reasoning is quite intricate and can be understood through several psychological principles and cognitive biases: This autumnacy may be committed intentionally as well as unintentionally by individuals because they are convinced of their own assumptions and take them for granted.
-As a matter of fact, some people use the circular reasoning autumnacy to hide their lack of knowledge or proof.
+The psychology behind circular reasoning is quite intricate and can be understood through several psychological principles and cognitive biases: This fallacy may be committed intentionally as well as unintentionally by individuals because they are convinced of their own assumptions and take them for granted.
+As a matter of fact, some people use the circular reasoning fallacy to hide their lack of knowledge or proof.
 Below, you’ll find some other reasons that might lead to circular reasoning:

 Lack of evidence/knowledge